 At Pebblely, we are building a tool to empower creatives to generate product images more efficiently and creatively with AI.
 With a single product image, you can generate unlimited beautiful photos that build your brand and increase conversions.

-We will first go through how to use Pebblely and then share tips for generating beautiful images that build your brand and sell your products.
+I will first go through how to use Pebblely and then share tips for generating beautiful images that build your brand and sell your products.

 Instead of spending days or thousands of dollars on your product images, you can get them in seconds, at your desk—and at the price of your dinner.

-- Take a few photos of your products
+- Take a photo of your product

-- Resize, reposition, and rotate your photo
+- Resize, reposition, and rotate your product

 - Pick a theme and generate